Neshaminy Manor Review: An Honest Look Inside

 The facility has a 60-bed memory care unit for residents with cognitive challenges.
 The secure unit includes a separate dining area, structured activities for dementia patients, and safety features to prevent wandering.

-The facility partners with Saint Louis University Hospital to provide mental health support alongside physical care, recognizing that cognitive, emotional, and physical wellbeing are connected.
+The facility provides mental health support alongside physical care, recognizing that cognitive, emotional, and physical needs are connected.

 Daily activities include engagement opportunities, crafts, bingo, and structured programming designed for residents with cognitive impairments.
 These activities help maintain cognitive function while providing social interaction.